 - ¼ – ½ cup acid (vinegar, citrus juice, or combination)

 - ½ – ¾ cup extra virgin olive oil

 - Salt & pepper to taste

-- Combine acid and garlic in a small bowl.
+- Combine acid and optional additions in a small bowl.

 - Slowly add the olive oil, whisking continuously.